-Tussionex is a prescription medication that includes a combination of chlorpheniramine, an antihistamine1, and hydrocodone, an opioid painkiller.
+Tussionex is a prescription medication that includes a combination of chlorpheniramine, an antihistamine1, and the opioid painkiller hydrocodone.
 It is prescribed to treat respiratory symptoms, such as coughs, related to allergies or colds 1.
 Chlorpheniramine relieves allergies and prevents fluid buildup in the respiratory tract 2.
-Hydrocodone is a narcotic medication that suppresses coughing and relieves pain; it belongs to a class of drugs known as opioids 2, which includes heroin and prescription painkillers.
+Hydrocodone is a narcotic medication that suppresses coughing and relieves pain; it belongs to a class of drugs known as opioids 2, which includes serious drugs of abuse like heroin as well as various prescription painkillers.

 Hydrocodone can produce euphoria or feelings of well-being and can lead to dependence if taken for an extended period of time 1,2.
 If someone misuses or abuses Tussionex, it can increase the likelihood of addiction and harmful effects.

 When taken under the supervision of a doctor, and exactly as prescribed, Tussionex can be a highly effective medication.
 However, Tussionex can be misused and abused in various ways, including:

 - Taking it more frequently than prescribed.

 - Taking it for a longer period than prescribed.

 If extended release tablets are prescribed (under the brand name TussiCaps), they may be abused via crushing, chewing, breaking, or snorting the crushed pills.
 People may misuse or abuse Tussionex for a variety of reasons, such as:

 - For the pleasurable feelings or “high.”

 - To initiate sleep.